 That said, don’t let your goal distract you from the beauty all around you.
 Perhaps your best photo will be that deer which came out of nowhere and then disappeared.
-It came out blurry?
-It’s still a magical moment.
+Did it come out blurry?
+Don't worry, it’s still a magical moment.

-The idea of taking pictures is to get you out there.
+The idea of taking pictures is to get you out into the world.
 The photos are simply wonderful dots, which you can use to join up the memories when you tell the story.

 2. Photograph people

-Socializing can be the greatest de-stress of all.
+Socializing can be the greatest de-stressor of all.

 Photographs are amazing records of your friends and loved ones.
-They will change, they will age, they will die, but photos will take you back to special moments you spent with them.
+They will change, they will age, they will die, but photos will take you back to the special moments you spent with them.
 They will often make you laugh, or sometimes make you cry.
-The important thing is that you appreciate the moment.
+The important thing is that you and others appreciate the memorialized moment.

 It helps to do a little planning for photos, think about lighting and action.
 Perhaps set up a tripod so that you can do some nice delayed shots: this could be for a formal posed group, or to catch more natural movement.

-People you don’t...
+Don't overlook those you don't know.
 Taking photos of complete strangers is an amazing social challenge.
 It will likely take you totally outside your comfort zone.

 You could also do portraits - ask them to stand still a second and frame a beautiful shot.

-Taking pics of folk you don’t know will hopefully result in you meeting new people and having a lot of fun in the process.
+Taking photos of folk you don’t know will hopefully result in you meeting new people and having a lot of fun in the process.

 You see amazing characters on the street, or you could find the beauty in people at work - they might be picking grapes, smelting iron, or selling used cars, there are wonderful possibilities to record these moments.